-The International Nuremberg Principles Academy (Nuremberg Academy) and Northwestern Pritzker School of Law’s Center for International Human Rights (CIHR) hosted a one day symposium “Atrocity Crimes Litigation Bi-Annual Review Symposium” at Le Méridien Grand Hotel, Nuremberg, on Friday, 25 May 2018.
+The International Nuremberg Principles Academy and Northwestern Pritzker School of Law’s Center for International Human Rights (CIHR) hosted a one day symposium “Atrocity Crimes Litigation Bi-Annual Review Symposium” at Le Méridien Grand Hotel, Nuremberg, on Friday, 25 May 2018.

 Leading experts, practitioners and academics participated in two sessions featuring detailed discussions and examined recent litigation and legal developments at the various courts and tribunals that address atrocity crimes (genocide, war crimes, crimes against humanity, and the crime of aggression).
 Dr. Viviane Dittrich, Deputy Director of the International Nuremberg Principles Academy, provided welcoming remarks opening the high-calibre event.
 Ambassador David Scheffer, Northwestern Law professor and Director of the CIHR, convened and moderated the panel discussions.
 As a former U.S. Ambassador at Large for War Crimes Issues, he has dedicated much of his career to the development of the legal standards and mechanisms for addressing atrocity crimes.